SUBLET YOUR RENTAL

 The landlord may decide to permit a sublet if the existing tenant is current and has been a “good” tenant and the reason is reasonable.
 The Landlord should generally always keep the original tenant responsible for the terms of the lease – payments damages etc. DO NOT return the original security deposit UNLESS state law indicates you must to the original tenant.
 Use caution here.

-If you are the landlord, you may decide it would be easier to just sign a NEW lease with the person who was going to sublet and relieve the original tenant of any obligations – as long as you as the landlord doesn’t lose any money.
+You may decide it would be easier to just sign a NEW lease with the person who was going to sublet and relieve the original tenant of any obligations – as long as you as the landlord do not lose any money.
 If so, the tenant who is leaving should be responsible for any shortfall.
 THIS IS GENERALLY PROVIDED for in State Law.
-In general as follows:

 BREAKING A LEASE